QZBrainon/python-snake-cli/README.md

 ## How to play

-If you already have python3 installed on your machine, simply clone the repo and cd into the src directory, then:
+If you already have python3 installed on your machine, simply clone the repo, install dependencies and cd into the src directory, then:

 ```python3 main.py```